Rocket Chip SoC Generator¶

 As BOOM is just a core, an entire SoC infrastructure must be provided.
-BOOM was developed to use the open-source Rocket-Chip SoC generator https://github.com/freechipsproject/rocket-chip.
-The Rocket-Chip generator can instantiate a wide range of SoC designs, including cache-coherent multi-tile designs, cores with and without accelerators, and chips with or without a last-level shared cache.
+BOOM was developed to use the open-source Rocket Chip SoC generator.
+The Rocket Chip generator can instantiate a wide range of SoC designs, including cache-coherent multi-tile designs, cores with and without accelerators, and chips with or without a last-level shared cache.
 It comes bundled with a 5-stage in-order core, called Rocket, by default.
 BOOM uses the Rocket Chip infrastructure to instantiate it’s core/tile complex (tile is a core, L1D/I$, and PTW) instead of a Rocket tile.

-However, from BOOM’s point of view, Rocket can also be thought of as a “Library of Processor Components.”
-There are a number of modules created for Rocket that are also used by BOOM - the functional units, the caches, the translation look-aside buffers, the page table walker, and more.
-Thus, throughout this document you will find references to these Rocket components and descriptions on how they fit into BOOM.
+From BOOM’s point of view, the Rocket core can be thought of as a “Library of Processor Components.”
+There are a number of modules created for Rocket that are also used by BOOM - the functional units, the caches, the translation look-aside buffers (TLBs), the page table walker (PTW), and more.
+Throughout this document you will find references to these Rocket components and descriptions on how they fit into BOOM.

 To get more information about the Rocket core, please visit the Chipyard Rocket Core documentation.

 dev documentation of Chipyard to get the most recent documentation changes.